 Despite its relatively small genome (< 2 Mbp), F. tularensis encodes three distinct rpsU genes (rpsU1, rpsU2, and rpsU3), which encode homologs of the small ribosomal subunit protein bS21 (bS21-1, bS21-2, and bS21-3, respectively).
 This is the only apparent source of ribosome heterogeneity in F. tularensis, as the three rRNA sequences are identical and no other r-proteins are encoded by multiple homologs.
 In Escherichia coli, bS21 is involved in translation initiation (Van Duin & Wijnands, 1981; Chang & Craven, 1977) and, consistent with this activity, is found on the ribosome close to the anti-Shine-Dalgarno sequence near the mRNA exit channel (Berk et al. 2006; Watson et al. 2020).
 Finally, bS21 is one of the last r-proteins to assemble into the ribosome, is considered “loosely associated,” and is easily exchanged among assembled ribosomes (Mizushima & Nomura, 1970; Mizuno et al., 2019).

-Using mass spectrometry and immunoblot analyses on purified ribosomes, we show that ribosomes in F. tularensis are heterogenous with respect to bS21 content and can incorporate any of the three bS21 homologs into actively-translating ribosomes.
+Using mass spectrometry and immunoblot analyses, we show that ribosomes in F. tularensis are heterogenous with respect to bS21 content and can incorporate any of the three bS21 homologs into actively-translating ribosomes.
 Using quantitative whole-cell proteomics, quantitative immunoblots, and transcriptomic analyses, we demonstrate that loss of a particular bS21 homolog, bS21-2, leads to changes in abundance for a subset of proteins that cannot be explained by changes in transcript abundance.
 Among the regulated proteins are multiple virulence factors, including those that comprise the T6SS.
 Finally, using intramacrophage growth assays, we provide evidence that bS21-2, and not the other bS21 homologs, promotes intramacrophage growth.
 Our findings reveal that a specific r-protein homolog in F. tularensis, bS21-2, regulates gene expression at the level of protein abundance and is a positive regulator of virulence.

 Results